LaendleEnergy/LaendleEnergy.github.io/index.md

 Due to the limited time, we did not implement every functionality we initially planned.
 So, following could be considered as **possible extensions** of this project:

+- Enable editing devices
+- Identify most energy efficient devices in comparison to comparable devices of other households (devices-overview page)
+- Calculate energy efficiency of a specific device
+- Show trend of costs for a day/week/month/year (energy-saving page)
 - Generate an energy saving report and send it as a PDF file to the interested customer
 - Include more energy suppliers than only VKW
 - Use actual pricing plans of the corresponding supplier instead of hardcoded demo data